CAFTA is taking Nominations for Conway Arts Awards 2019

 The Faulkner County Library Lifetime Achievement in the Arts: An artist or group whose contributions to the arts over a lifetime has fostered significant recognition, or an art patron whose lifetime of dedication to the development and support of the arts will sustain the arts beyond his/her lifetime.

-Awards ceremony and reception scheduled on Thursday, April 13 at 7:30 p.m. in the Trieschmann Fine Arts Building on the Hendrix College Campus.
+The awards ceremony and reception will be held on Thursday, April 9 at 7:00 p.m. in the Trieschmann Fine Arts Building on the Hendrix College Campus.

 Deadline for nominations is March 23rd.

 For more information contact Ron Jensen-McDaniel at firstname.lastname@example.org, or by phone at 501-450-3672.